 |Non-Qualified: 3.35% plus 31¢|

 Flat rate pricing is a variation on percentage markup models.
-Instead of charging a percentage extra on top of the interchange (which means each card’s final cost will be different), flat-rate models make each card the same percentage.
+Instead of charging a percentage extra on top of the interchange (which means each card’s final cost will be different), flat-rate models make each card payment type the same percentage.
 The most popular example of this is Square.
 No matter what card is being used, you’ll always pay 2.6% with Square for card-present payments.

-This might seem like a good system at first, but the more you process, the more expensive it gets.
+This might seem like a good system at first, but the more payments you process, the more expensive it gets.
 This is especially true if you process a lot of cards with low interchange rates, like debit cards.
 These cards average an interchange around .5% – so 2.6% is an extremely large markup.

-By far one of the most expensive pricing models, tiered rates bundle different card types within a set tiers and charges based on those qualifications.
+By far one of the most expensive processing pricing models, tiered rates bundle different card payment types within set tiers and charges based on those qualifications.
 The important thing to remember with this model is that the tiers are arbitrary and determined by the provider.
 Your business should instead focus on “interchange plus” models such as those found in the flat rate/subscription realm.

 While on the surface the rate may seem to look attractive and competitive, the reality is that your business is actually losing money.
 Providers offering tiered pricing models are focused on making the most profit for themselves, not the best savings for the merchant.
 Tiered rates are extremely variable and can also be paid on top of interchange instead of blended into the rate like those in flat tiers.